What You Don't Know Can Hurt You

 Here are a couple of sobering facts from the Bureau of Labor Statistics that should make any aspiring entrepreneur break into a cold sweat.

-The state’s business failure rate fluctuates a few percent from year to year and can be slightly better or worse than the nation as a whole, but the pattern stays the same.
+The state’s business failure rate fluctuates a few percentage points from year to year and can be slightly better or worse than the nation as a whole, but the pattern stays the same.
 About half the time things end badly.

 So, what causes all those companies and all those big dreams to evaporate?
 Of course, the individual circumstances vary from one business failure to the next, but in the end they tend to have a few things in common: